SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/rm-importers/combined-label.md

 > 💡 *Tip*
 >
 > *In the**Sign & Date** section of  the combined label, you can use your own signature or logo if you have [added and configured it](https://docs.intersoftsapient.net/docs/add-signature-and-logo#/) via the SAPIENT UI.
-If the signature and logo has not been configured, then by default, the shipper name is used.*
+If the signature and logo has not been configured, then by default, the Shipper Contact Name is used.*